remix-run/remix/docs/api/conventions.md

 This is an array of globs (via [minimatch][minimatch]) that Remix will match to files while reading your `app/routes` directory.
-If a file matches, it will be ignored rather that treated like a route module.
+If a file matches, it will be ignored rather than treated like a route module.
 This is useful for ignoring dotfiles (like `.DS_Store` files) or CSS/test files you wish to colocate.

 ### publicPath